buildwithgrove/path-auth-data-server/README.md

 #### 3.2.1.
 Grove Portal DB Driver

-A highly opinionated Postgres driver that is compatible with the Grove Portal DB is provided in this repository.
+A highly opinionated Postgres driver that is compatible with the Grove Portal DB is provided in this repository for use in the Grove Portal's authentication implementation.

 For more details, see the [Grove Portal DB Driver README.md](https://github.com/buildwithgrove/path-auth-data-server/blob/main/postgres/grove/README.md) documentation.